 2303 Principles of Announcing.
-Fundamentals of announcing theory focusing on clear diction, delivery style, and thematic
+Fundamentals of announcing theory focusing on clear diction, delivery style, and thematic elements of production.
+Students will produce audition tape for submission to industry.
+F

 2311 Introduction to Public Address.
 Introduction to the basic theories of public speaking.
 An emphasis is placed on delivery skills and communication apprehension.
 Students learn to prepare and deliver informative and persuasive speeches in an appropriate manner.
 F